EricZinda/docsproto/devhowto/devhowtoWellFormedTree.md

 ~~~
 Our goal is to eventually "solve" the MRS by finding values for the variables that make it "true".
 When complete, these variables indicate what the speaker *meant* and allow us to *do* something about it.

 To resolve an MRS against a world state (a particular state of the world at a moment in time) and get *solutions* to it (meaning the set of variable assignments that make it true) you need to turn it into a *well-formed MRS tree*.
-We will examine *how* later, but for now just know that a well-formed MRS tree has (among other things) nodes that are MRS predicates like `_every_q__xhh` and arcs that are links between the *scopal arguments* of various predicates and other nodes, like this:
+We will examine *how* later, but for now just know that a well-formed MRS tree has (among other things) nodes that are the predications from the MRS like `_every_q__xhh` and arcs that are links between the *scopal arguments* of the predications and other nodes, like this:

 ~~~
               ┌────── _book_n_of(x3,i8)